mgliewe/qrnds/README.md

 List of implemented consumer modules in core:

-- Nullreader
+- Nullreader:
   a producer, sending all zero-filled frames

-- DiskReader
+- DiskReader:
   a producer, reading data from disk

-- ZeroReader
+- ZeroReader:
   a producer, reading data from /dev/zero, used for benchmarking

-- RandomReader
+- RandomReader:
   a producer, reading data from /dev/random

 List of implemented consumer modules in core:

-- NoWriter
+- NoWriter:
   a consumer, dropping all input

-- DiskWriter
+- DiskWriter:
   a consumer, writing data to disk

-- NullWriter
+- NullWriter:
   a consumer, writing to /dev/null, used for benchmarking

+- FrameWriter:
+  write most recent frame to disk

 List of implemented filter modules in core:

-- StreamMangler
+- StreamMangler:
   a filter, distributing an input stream evenly to several consumers

-- LazyForward
+- LazyForward:
   a filter, always accepting input, and passing frames to a consumer, dropping frames on buffer underrun

-- StreamSwitcher
+- StreamFork:
   a filter, passing frames to several consumer; this is a costly filter, as it involves copying frames into new buffers

 Hardware-related Modules:

-- AdcDevice
+- AdcDevice:
   abstraction of an attached ADC hardware

-- AdcReader
+- AdcReader:
   a producer, reading samples from attached hardware

-(Data-processing Filters:
+Data-processing Filters:

-- Histogramm
+- Histogramm:
   a filter, building a histogram over time

-- DeCorrelate
+- DeCorrelate:
   a filter, trying to decorrelate input data based on statistical propabillity

-- VonNeumannDebias
+- VonNeumannDebias:
   a filter, implementing the von Neuman de-bias algorithm https://en.wikipedia.org/wiki/Randomness_extractor#Von_Neumann_extractor

-- PeresDebias
+- PeresDebias:
   a filter, implementing the Peres de-bias algorith, sample implementation at https://peteroupc.github.io/randextract.html

-- MorinaDebias (would that be helpfull??) a filter, implementing the algorithm as described in https://arxiv.org/abs/1912.09229
+- MorinaDebias: (would that be helpfull??) a filter, implementing the algorithm as described in https://arxiv.org/abs/1912.09229

-- QuantisRandomExtractor
+- QuantisRandomExtractor:
-  a filter, implementing a random extraction algorithm as used in Quantis devices, described in
+  a filter, implementing a random extraction algorithm as used in Quantis devices, described in [...]

 ## Language Bindings